Lem Motlow: Career

+Murder Trial

+In 1924, Motlow was charged with murdering Clarence Pullis, a railroad porter.
+Motlow was a passenger on an L&N train when a confrontation arose between him and a black porter named Ed Wallis who asked Motlow to produce his ticket.
+Motlow allegedly used a racial epithet triggering a fight.
+Pullis, who was white, attempted to separate the two men, and was shot and killed by Motlow who discharged a handgun, intending to shoot Wallis.
+Motlow was tried in St. Louis, represented by a team of defense lawyers who turned the trial into a racially charged affair, blaming Wallis as the instigator.
+The all-white jury acquitted Motlow.

 Personal life and death

 Motlow was married twice.
 He married his first wife, Clara Reagor, in 1895, and they had a son, J. Reagor Motlow.
-She died in 1901, and he married Ophelia Evans, with whom he had three more sons: Cliff Conner Motlow; Dan Evans Motlow; and Robert Motlow.
-They also had a daughter, Mary Avon Boyd.
+She died in 1901, and he married Ophelia Evans, with whom he had three more sons: Cliff Conner Motlow; Dan Evans Motlow; and Robert Motlow, and a daughter, Mary Avon Boyd.

 Lem Motlow suffered a stroke in 1940.
-He died of cerebral haemorrhage on September 1, 1947 in Lynchburg, at age 77.
+He died of cerebral haemorrhage on September 1, 1947, in Lynchburg, at age 77.
 He was buried in the Lynchburg cemetery.